Skip to main content

 U.S. Army Management (1886-1918)

-The U.S. Army administered Yellowstone for 32 years, establishing infrastructure, protecting wildlife from poaching, and ending thermal feature vandalism.
-Fort Yellowstone at Mammoth served as headquarters whilst cavalry patrols enforced early conservation regulations throughout the park boundaries, laying foundations for professional protected area management.
+The U.S. Army administered Yellowstone for 30 years, establishing infrastructure, protecting wildlife from poaching, and ending thermal feature vandalism.
+Fort Yellowstone at Mammoth served as headquarters while cavalry patrols enforced early conservation regulations throughout the park boundaries, laying foundations for professional protected area management.

 National Park Service Era (1916-present)

-The National Park Service assumed management in 1918, developing visitor facilities, roads, and interpretation programmes whilst implementing modern wildlife management approaches.
+The National Park Service assumed management in 1918, developing visitor facilities, roads, and interpretation programs while implementing modern wildlife management approaches.
 The 1988 fires, initially controversial, demonstrated natural fire cycles' ecological importance for forest regeneration and ecosystem health across the Greater Yellowstone Ecosystem.

 UNESCO World Heritage Designation (1978)